Guide last updated Hester Swift, September 2025

 For further information about tracking down foreign legislation, in hard copy and online, see the IALS and Globalex research guides:-

-Codified laws, such as the French Code Civil ,can be looked up on the Catalogue by title.
-Other foreign legislation can be looked up by the jurisdictional classmark, adding '.E' for legislation: for example, Norwegian classmarks start with 'GO31', so a classmark search for GO31.E will find Norwegian legislation.
+Codified laws, such as the French Code Civil, can be looked up on Library Search by title.
+Other foreign legislation can be looked up by the jurisdictional classmark (find classmark on this list, then use Advanced Search), adding '.E' for legislation.
+For example, Norwegian classmarks start 'GO31', so a classmark search for GO31.E will find Norwegian legislation.

 European Union legislation